Evidence of Layered Positional and Directional Constraints in the Voynich Manuscript: Implications for Cipher-Like

-\paragraph{Four-signature evaluation.} For a generated corpus to ``pass'' the joint profile, it must simultaneously satisfy: (Sig1) E$\to$S rate in the range 70--95\%; (Sig2) bilateral positional extremity present in $>$50\% of runs; (Sig3) cross-boundary MI $>$ 0.10 bits; and (Sig4) Zipfian boundary distribution (power-law fit $R^2 > 0.85$, coefficient of variation $>$ 0.8).
-These thresholds are calibrated to the VMS observed values and represent the minimum bar for a plausible replication.
+Several dialect differences are noteworthy.
+Currier~A has a higher E$\to$S rate (71.0\% vs.\ 64.1\%), a higher MI (0.586 vs.\ 0.498), and a Zipfian boundary distribution shape ($R^2 = 0.863$, CV = 1.45), while Currier~B has an Intermediate shape ($R^2 = 0.805$, CV = 1.53).
+These differences mean that a generator tuned to pass one dialect may fail the other: the MI threshold is higher for Currier~A ($\geq 0.29$ vs.\ $\geq 0.25$ for~B), while the E$\to$S range is wider for Currier~B ([50\%, 79\%] vs.\ [56\%, 86\%]).
+Both dialects require bilateral extremity and non-Plateau shape, but the specific shape (Zipfian vs.\ Intermediate) differs.

 All metrics are computed using the same pipeline as the main analysis.
 Each configuration is run 20 times with different random seeds; results are reported as bootstrapped means with 95\% confidence intervals.
-Cohen's $d$ relative to the VMS observed value measures quantitative proximity, not just threshold passage.
+Generators are evaluated against both dialect references and must specify which dialect they target.